 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 My advice to leaders is to address unconscious bias.
 At Barclays, we provide unconscious bias training that helps colleagues to become aware of, and mitigate bias.
 Initiatives like this help us to create a diverse and inclusive culture where colleagues can achieve their career aspirations whilst creating value for the firm.
 It also helps us in our recruitment process and in attracting and retaining diverse talent.

 Tell us about any initiatives Barclays is involved with to support female inclusion.

 Barclays has a number of talent management and leadership development initiatives that are designed to build a pipeline of female leaders and to help women across different levels to advance in their careers.

 Our Barclays Global Women in Leadership Conference for female Managing Director and Director colleagues, and Women’s MD Forum for female Managing Directors, have been particularly well-received.

 In 2019, Barclays’ Group CEO, Jes Staley, reinforced his commitment to gender diversity at Barclays, calling on all senior decision-making committees to introduce rotating ex officio positions that reflect diversity and, in particular, support female representation.
 There has been an ex officio role on the Group Executive Committee since November 2016.

-Barclays’ gender network, Win, is dedicated to increasing representation of women at all levels in the organisation, bringing both men and women together to make a change and promoting Barclays externally as an employer of choice.Posted about 2 years ago
+Barclays’ gender network, Win, is dedicated to increasing representation of women at all levels in the organisation, bringing both men and women together to make a change and promoting Barclays externally as an employer of choice.Posted over 2 years ago